fbpx

 Step 9

 Preheat oven to 475℉ – 500℉ and place a round dutch oven in the oven.
-Do this 30 minutes – 45 minutes before the bread will be baked so there is ample time for the dutch oven to preheat and become very hot.
+Do this 30 minutes to 45 minutes before the bread will be baked so there is ample time for the dutch oven to preheat and become very hot.

 Step 10